esamattis/sauna.reload/README.rst

   set nobackup
   set nowritebackup

+Similar issues have been reported with some other OSX-editors.
+Tips and fixes for these are welcome.

 Ubuntu/Debian/Linux special notes
 +++++++++++++++++++++++++++++++++++

 You might need to raise your open files *ulimit* if you are operating on the large set of files, both hard and soft limit.

 * http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/

 104000 is a known good value.

 If your *ulimit* is too low you'll get very misleading *OSError: No space left on device*.

 Updating the existing buildout.cfg
 ----------------------------------